Growthxdevs/Thumbnail_creator/RAZORPAY_SETUP.md

 # Razorpay Integration Setup

-This document explains how to set up Razorpay payment integration for your Thumbnail Creator app.
+This document explains how to set up Razorpay payment integration for your Text with Image app.

 ## Environment Variables